nccgroup/singularity/Readme.md

 Microsoft Internet Explorer is currently not supported.
 Attacks via Microsoft Edge are possible but take a long time.

 ## Using Singularity
-When Singularity is run without arguments, the manager web interface is listening on TCP port 8080.
+When Singularity is run without arguments, the manager web interface listens on TCP port 8080.
 Browse to that port to configure and launch the DNS rebinding attack.

 ### Personalizing The Manager Configuration File
 Singularity comes with a default configuration file in `html/manager-config.json`.
-You can modify this file to change the default parameters such as the `attackHostDomain`, the `attackHostIPAddress`, and the `attackPayloads`.
+You can modify this file to change the default parameters, such as the `attackHostDomain`, the `attackHostIPAddress`, and the `attackPayloads`.
 You need to edit this file if you add your own payloads.
 You do not need to edit the configuration file if you want to use existing payloads as you can change the parameters in the web interface.

-### Servers Arguments
+### Server Arguments
 Launch the Singularity binary, (`singularity-server`), with the `-h` parameter to see its parameters.

 - `-DNSRebindStrategy string` :